LeonidChetverikov/azurebootcamp1104/BestPracticeandLessonsLearn/Readme.md

 ### What we Learn

 - **Automation Reduces Manual Intervention:**
-  Automating patch management reduces human error and ensures timely updates.
+  Automating patch management prevents human error and ensures timely updates.
 - **Visibility Is Critical:**
-  Integrating with Log Analytics and monitoring systems helps track deployment progress and troubleshoot issues faster.
+  Integration with Log Analytics and monitoring tools helps in tracking deployment progress and troubleshooting issues faster.
 - **Iterative Improvement:**
-  Feedback from patch deployments can be used to refine schedules, improve error handling, and adjust maintenance windows.
+  Patch deployment feedback can assist in making schedules more optimal, refining the way we manage errors, and altering maintenance schedules.

 ---